pranjalverma/CLRS/README.md

 I hope.

 ### Do you cover every question in the book?
-No. While I do attempt/solve every single question in the book for whatever I'm studying in my own time, this repo is mainly for implementation-type questions, i.e. questions that can be coded in a programming language.
-I'll post all codable questions here, and if some theoretical-type question seems super interesting to me, I may also write a note about my solution for it in the respective chapter's markdown file.
+No. While I do attempt/solve every single question in the book for whatever I'm studying in my own time, this repo is mainly for the intersting implementation-type questions, i.e. interesting questions that can be coded in a programming language.
+I'll post all these codable questions here, and if some theoretical-type question seems super interesting to me, I may also write a note about my solution for it in the respective chapter's markdown file.

 TL;DR